--1(Theory session)
+SECTION-1(Theory session)

-.
+1.Implement Linear Algebra using python.

 Ans: Linear Algebra is the mathematical foundation that solves the problem of representing data as well as computations in machine learning models.

 Scalar :

 Scalars are numeric values that are logged during a run.
 Scalars are used to log metrics like accuracy and loss.
 A scalar value is associated with a key and a step.
 A scalar step denotes the training step or epoch associated with a value.